mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 - The user opens a table containing columns with a foreign key constraint applied.
   - The column contains the referenced values for each cell.
   - When clicked, a pre-filtered list is displayed inside the [record selector](#record-selector) component.
 The dropdown includes a search input that will show other matching records if modified.
 Clicking on any of those records will close the dropdown and replace the existing one.
-  - Note that in the case of multi-column foreign key constraints, the system could modify additional fields.
+  - Note that in the case of multi-column foreign key constraints, there will be no dropdown displayed, and the user can edit the field like a regular text field.

 ### Scenario 5b: The field is empty

 #### Steps for 5b